Disease Guide ·Bladder Infection ·2026

 Diagnosis - $150-$400

-Urinalysis ($50-$100) checks for bacteria, blood, crystals, and pH.
-Urine culture and sensitivity ($100-$200) identifies the specific bacteria and which antibiotics will work.
+Urinalysis ($50-$100) checks for bacteria, blood, crystals, pH.
+Urine culture ($100-$200) identifies specific bacteria and antibiotics.
 Physical exam ($50-$75).
-Abdominal X-ray or ultrasound ($150-$300) if stones or structural issues are suspected.
+X-ray or ultrasound ($150-$300) if stones suspected.
 Average $150-$400

 Treatment - $50-$200

-Antibiotics based on culture results ($30-$100) for 7-14 days.
+Antibiotics ($30-$100) for 7-14 days based on culture.
 Pain medication ($20-$50).
-Increased water intake through wet food and fountains.
-Follow-up urinalysis ($50-$100) to confirm the infection has cleared.
-Recurrent infections may need longer antibiotic courses or investigation into underlying causes.
+Increase water via wet food and fountains.
+Follow-up urinalysis ($50-$100) confirms clearance.
+Recurrent infections need investigation of underlying causes.
 Average $50-$200

 Total Cost - $200-$600